Groundbreaking film: On dementia diagnosis, what can be done?

 Advice on what to do if you receive a diagnosis of dementia from the voices of experience is the focus of a groundbreaking film developed by Alzheimer’s Australia Vic.

-The film, Dementia: Taking the Next Step, to be launched today by Victorian Minister for Health and Ageing, David Davis, provides a new information resource for people living with dementia, their families and carers.
+The film, Dementia: Taking the Next Step, was launched on 26 April by Victorian Minister for Health and Ageing, David Davis, provides a new information resource for people living with dementia, their families and carers.

 "This is an exciting initiative of Alzheimer’s Australia Vic to provide support and understanding for those who are dealing with a dementia diagnosis and seeking to comprehend the challenges they may face," Minister Davis said.